-If you’ve never visited the Writing Center before, please read this step-by-step breakdown of a tutoring session to learn more about how we work with writers.
+If you’ve never visited the writing center before, please read this step-by-step breakdown of a tutoring session to learn more about how we work with writers.

 Your tutor will start the session by asking you a few questions about your paper: "What kind of paper are you working on?"
 "For which course are you writing this paper?"
 "What are the paper’s requirements?"
 "How far along are you in the writing process?"
 The tutor will ask these and other similar questions about your paper in order to assist you more efficiently.

+During your session with your tutor, you will be able to talk with the tutor and share your paper.
+You will also be able to edit your paper while you and the tutor are working together.
 Once you have reviewed the draft, you and your tutor will then discuss how to address the parts of the paper that you want assistance with.
 If you’re having trouble articulating your thesis, for instance, your tutor might ask you to summarize the key points you wish to convey in your paper.
 If you aren’t sure how to conclude your paper, your tutor might ask you to think about how you want your readers to feel after reading the paper’s last paragraph.
-While you and your tutor are engaged in discussion, you should take notes and mark sections of your paper to work on later.
-During your session, your tutor may give you a small writing task to help you draft or revise a part of your paper.
-For example, if you aren’t happy with your current thesis statement, your tutor might ask you to write a two-sentence summary of your key points and central argument and then have you try rewording this short summary until you’re more satisfied with it.
+While you and your tutor are engaged in discussion, you will be able to make changes to your work.

 As you close your tutoring session, you and your tutor will discuss what additions or changes you will make to your paper on your own.
 If you have time before your paper’s due date, you and your tutor might agree to a follow-up session to work on other parts of the paper.